sungsik-kong/PhyNEST.jl/README.md

 - Estimate maximum composite likelihood species networks using the parsed site pattern frequencies using hill climbing sor simulated annealing heuristic algorithms.

 ## Installation
+To use PhyNEST, you need to have Julia >= v1.7.
+This package was developed in Julia 1.7.2, and has been tested for Julia >= v1.7 in OSX distributions.

 To install PhyNEST, run the following command in Julia prompt:
 ```@julia
 using Pkg